Organization of the Department of Justice

 - Chief General Counsel, Robert Frater, Q.C.

-- Chief Results and Delivery Officer and Director General responsible for the Criminal Justice System Review, Stephen Mihorean
+- Chief Results and Delivery Officer, Stephen Mihorean

 - Director General, Review of Laws and Policies Secretariat, Patrick Boucher